AndyZuntz/MT5-V4/README.md

 Use  GitHub desktop to commit any changes you want to keep locally

-To commit them upon to Github web (where I will be able to access them ,
+To commit them upon to Github web (where I will be able to access them , use PUSH ORIGIN on the GitHub Desktop….